Q: What is College Fashion Week?

 Q: How are the College Fashion Week fashion shows run?

-A: College Fashion Week events open with an interactive hour during which attendees enjoy pampering and being treated to mini makeovers, yummy bites, giveaways, and more from our paying sponsors.
-The fashion show portion of the evening commences after this interactive hour, with four individual themed shows of approximately 10 looks each being sent down the runway, separated by brief intermissions.
-Each individual show closes with a finale walk before a quick change happens backstage before the next show.
-In 2016, our individual fashion show themes were Study Chic (athleisure, comfy clothes for class/library), Rush (sorority wear), Festival (festival appropriate boho chic/edgy looks), and Girls Night Out (fun looks for going out with your girlfriends).
+College Fashion Week events open with an interactive hour during which attendees enjoy pampering and being treated to mini makeovers, yummy bites, giveaways, and more from our paying sponsors.
+The fashion show portion of the evening commences after this interactive hour, with one 20-look headlining show by our Fashion Sponsor followed by two 10-look shows from our Fashion Partners.

 Q: Who are the models for College Fashion Week?

-A: College Fashion Week models are real college women with real bodies who rock our runways with spirit and spunk!
+College Fashion Week models are real college women with real bodies who rock our runways with spirit and spunk!
 We intentionally cast a diverse set of models for our shows, because it is important to us to promote and celebrate the uniqueness, diversity, and different shapes, sizes, and colors of real college women everywhere.
 Because of this, we ask that Fashion Partners be able to provide clothing in sizes from XS - 3XL.
-Each College Fashion Week show features 15-20 individual college students modeling a total of approximately 40 looks.
+Each College Fashion Week show features 15-20 individual college students modeling a total of approximately 40 looks across our Fashion Sponsor and Fashion Partner shows.

 Q: What kind of pieces are you looking for from Fashion Partners?

-A: We will preference the applications of College Fashion Week fashion partners who are able to provide head-to-toe looks (e.g. dresses, tops and bottoms, outerwear) over those who can only provide one part of a look (e.g. tops).
+We will preference the applications of College Fashion Week Fashion Partners who are able to provide head-to-toe looks (e.g. dresses, tops and bottoms, outerwear) over those who can only provide one part of a look (e.g. tops).
 We are interested in any and all pieces that are appropriate for some aspect of the collegiate experience.
-Varying levels of formality are welcome, as students typically need a well diversified closet for everything from going to class, to the gym, to a bar, to a formal, or to an interview to name a few scenarios.
-In 2016, our individual fashion show themes were Study Chic (athleisure, comfy clothes for class/library), Rush (sorority wear), Festival (festival appropriate boho chic/edgy looks), and Girls Night Out (fun looks for going out with your girlfriends).
-It is important that the pieces are available in sizes from XS - 3XL, and ideally are seasonally appropriate for fall.
+Varying levels of formality are welcome, as students typically need a well diversified closet.
+It is important that the pieces are available in sizes from XS - 3XL, are seasonally appropriate for fall, and are available to "buy now" while College Fashion Week is touring.
 We are interested in everything from tops (any sleeve length) to bottoms (any length/type) to dresses/jumpsuits to outerwear to accessories.
 Please indicate the type of inventory you have available when filling out the official Fashion Partner application.

 Q: What exactly do Fashion Partners need to provide, and when?

-A: We ask that College Fashion Week fashion partners send 10-15 complete looks per market where you will be featured.
+We ask that College Fashion Week Fashion Partners send 15-20 complete looks per market where you will be featured.
 The first step in the application review process is for us to review your lookbooks and/or linesheets.
 It is extremely important that all Fashion Partners are able to provide an accurate and up-to-date inventory and to indicate which styles are available vs. unavailable.
 Next, we will request specific pieces and sizes from your linesheets based on your indicated inventory to create a 10-look show with backups.
 We may also ask for backup sizes of anything that may be size-restrictive, as model fittings are done either the day before or the day of the show itself.
-We will ask you to send your items by no later than the beginning of September.
+We will ask you to send your items by no later than the beginning of October.

 Q: Can Fashion Partners provide accessories?